 New Study Reveals 23 Percent of U.S. Adults Have Tried Virtual Reality

-On the bright side, Standalone VR – exemplified by Oculus Quest 2 — was a standout in this year’s survey.
-The Facebook-owned Quest 1 and Quest 2 have grown in use from 13 percent of survey respondents in Wave IV to 24 percent in Wave V. This is driven by Oculus’ competitive feature set, expanding library of hit games & experiences, and aggressive pricing.
+On the bright side, standalone VR – exemplified by Meta Quest 2 – was a standout in this year’s survey.
+The Meta-owned device has grown in use from 24 percent of survey respondents in Wave V to 34 percent in Wave VI.
+This is driven by Quest 2’s competitive feature set, expanding library of hit games & experiences, and aggressive pricing.

-“Facebook is investing heavily in VR and is playing a long game,” said Mike Boland, Chief Analyst of ARtillery Intelligence.
-“That investment includes bringing Quest 2’s price down to accelerate its market share and network effect, which is classic Facebook.
+“Meta is investing heavily in VR and is playing a long game,” said Mike Boland, Chief Analyst of ARtillery Intelligence.
+“That investment includes bringing Quest 2’s price down to accelerate its market share and network effect, which is classic Meta.
 The result is that consumers end up with a compelling device that’s less expensive than it should be.”

 Virtual Reality Monitor™ applies Thrive Analytics’ acumen and time-tested practices in survey research.
-The VR survey in this wave (Wave V) included a sample of more than 46,000 U.S. adults.
-Furthermore, five completed waves of research now enable robust longitudinal analysis and trend evaluation.
+Wave VI included a sample of 98,000+ U.S. adults.
+Furthermore, six waves of research now enable robust longitudinal analysis and trend evaluation.
 Thrive Analytics and ARtillery Intelligence also produce a corresponding AR report which was published last month.

 About ARtillery Intelligence

 ARtillery Intelligence chronicles the evolution of spatial computing, otherwise known as AR and VR.
 Through writings and multimedia, it provides deep and analytical views into the industry’s biggest players, opportunities and strategies.
 Products include the AR Insider publication and the ARtillery PRO research subscription.
 Research includes monthly narrative reports, market-sizing forecasts, consumer survey data, and multimedia, all housed in a robust intelligence vault.
-To learn more, go to https://artillry.co/intelligence
+Find out more here.

 About Thrive Analytics